Object Storage is reliable, safe and secure

 The storage software can manage, repair, retire, delete and deduplicate objects themselves based on information provided in metadata, making information life cycle management extremely efficient.
 If a requirement to store a certain object for a longer time period, simply amend the metadata associated with this object and all objects with the same metadata are automatically updated.

-Object could have storage pools distributed globally.
+An object store could have multiple storage pools distributed globally.
 By distributing the storage pools data now doesn’t reside at a single location and therefore by default have setup a DR site.
 Each site acts as an independent DR site and could have a geo cluster configuration for data protection on each site.

 Object storage uses a global namespace and is designed to reduce the number of mount points / shares in an organisation.
 Having a global namespace means your underlying storage layer could be distributed across geographic locations, the user would not know if the files are local or remote and could be located thousands of miles away.